ramu-narasinga/thinkthroo/packages/thinkthroo/README.md

-thinkthroo-cli is a micro generator that adds commonly used engineering capabilities to projects via , such as:
+thinkthroo-cli is a micro generator that adds commonly used engineering capabilities to projects via CLI, such as:
 1. Supabase authentication
 2. S3 upload
 3. Confgure husky